-5.84.
+- 5.84.
 Paragraphs 6.80-6.89 of SSR-4 [1] establish requirements to address equipment failure in the design of a reprocessing facility.
-Thus, a reprocessing facility is required to be designed to cope with the failure of equipment that would result in a degradation of confinement, shielding or criticality control, or a reduction in defence in depth.
-As part of the design, the failure of all SSCs important to safety is required to be assessed (see paras 6.1 and 6.80 of SSR-4 [1]) and consideration given (in accordance with the results of safety assessment) to the design or procurement of items that fail to a safe configuration.
+Thus, a reprocessing facility is required to be designed to cope with the failure of equipment that would result in a degradation of confinement, shielding or criticality control; or a reduction in defence in depth.
+As part of the design, the failure of all SSCs important to safety is required to be assessed (see paras 6.1 and 6.80 of SSR-4 [1]), and consideration is required to be given (in accordance with the results of safety assessment) to the design or procurement of items that fail to a safe configuration.
 Where no safe configuration can be assured, the functionality of SSCs important to safety is required to be maintained (see para.
-6.89 of SSR-4 [1]), for example by diversity, redundancy, physical separation, and independence, as necessary.
+6.89 of SSR-4 [1]), for example by, through diversity, redundancy, physical separation, and or independence, as necessary. - 5.85.
+Failure due to fatigue-or, chemical corrosion or lack of mechanical strength should be considered in the design of containment systems for a reprocessing facility. - 5.86.
+To prevent failure of equipment containing hazardous materials (e.g. furnaces), effective programmes for maintenance, periodic testing and inspection should be established at the design stage of a reprocessing facility (see also paras-5.186187-5.189190). - 5.87.
+In evaluating failure and fail-safe conditions, special consideration should be given to computer security, and to the failure of computer systems, computerized control and software systems, through the application of appropriate national or international codes and standards or bythrough a functional analysis of the systems and their failure frequencies (see also Requirement 45 of SSR-4 [1]).